Tips for Creating a (Low-Tech) Peer-Editing Program That Works

 Here are some tried-and-true techniques for teaching your students the skill and practice of effective peer editing.
 And be sure to also check out 5 Reasons Why Students Should be Doing More Peer Editing.

 - Students must be given the tools for effective peer editing.
 A technique I suggest is to make sure students have a colored pencil or highlighter.
 The first thing students should do after reading an essay is to go back to the beginning of the essay and reread it, circling or highlighting any misspellings, punctuation errors, or other obvious problems in the essay.
 Remind them that they are not responsible for fixing the errors…just circling them!
 If they THINK a word is misspelled, for example, they should circle it.
-The writer is then responsible for looking up the word to be sure it is spelled correctly.
+The writer is then responsible for looking up the word or checking the grammar or punctuation to be sure it is correct.

 - Once the editor has circled (or highlighted) any problems, they can create a T-Chart by folding a blank piece of paper in half, lengthwise.
 On one half of the paper, write the word “Plus (+).”
 On the other side, write the word “Minus (—).”
 From there, students should complete the chart with both good points (+) and problems (—) in the essay.
 I suggest that editors always made sure they had a general balance between both pluses and minuses.
 This forces students to be creative with their compliments, because as we all know, everyone is a critic!
 Remind them that they must be honest, but to really look hard for things they can compliment.
 “Good job on writing five paragraphs!”
 “Font is clear and easy to read” “Way to go putting your essay on white paper” “Very few typing errors!”
 “I like your point of view—it makes me think.”
 You get the idea.
 On the “Minus” side, students should write what is done poorly or is missing.
 Include notes such as: title is boring, need a longer and more interesting thesis statement, choppy sentences, simple vocabulary, topic sentences are not at the beginning of each body paragraph, etc.